$0 Delaware Dispute Letter Starter Kit

 Step 4: IEP meeting.
 If your child is eligible under Part B, the district must develop an IEP and have services ready to begin on the child's third birthday — not weeks or months after.

 The third birthday is a hard deadline.
-IDEA requires that the IEP be in effect on the child's third birthday.
-If the district has not completed its evaluation or held an IEP meeting by that date, that is a procedural violation under 14 Del.
+IDEA requires that a finalized IEP be developed and implemented by the child's third birthday.
+If the district has not completed its evaluation or held an IEP meeting by that date, that may be a procedural violation under 14 Del.
 Admin.
-Code § 925.
+Code §925.2.3.

 Where the Transition Goes Wrong